venkat-ranganathan/projects/about.md

 - Then you plug the microSD into the Raspberry Pi, turn it on connect it to a monitor, keyboard, and mouse, then connect it to your Wi-Fi/ethernet
 - You run: "sudo apt-get update & sudo apt-get upgrade -y" to update the OS
 - Then install the Pi-hole adblocker using the installer from the Pi-hole website
-- In the installer, You choose your static IP address for the Raspberry Pi
+- In the installer, you choose your static IP address for the Raspberry Pi
-- You then set that IP address as your DNS address on your router (I also use a secondary DNS server as a backup on my router)
+- You then set that IP address as your DNS address on your router (I also use a secondary DNS server as a backup on my router, in case the Raspberry Pi every goes down)
 - After that you can disconnect the monitor, keyboard, and mouse because you can now connect to the Raspberry Pi through SSH since it's on your network
 - With SSH I can update the OS & adblocker from my computer using bash (I use MobaXterm to SSH into my Raspberry Pi)